-The so called economic liberalization and market reforms started in the 1990s are nothing but an attempt to replicate the Western capitalism that promotes "trickle down" economy.
+The so called economic liberalization and market reforms that started in the 1990s are nothing but an attempt to replicate the Western capitalism that promotes "trickle down" economy.
 It serves to make the rich richer and expand the economy.
 India has become more unequal in recent years.
-In early 1990s, there were just 2 billionaires; now there are 97 billionaires, in a country of 1.25 billion people.
+In early 1990s, there were just 2 billionaires; now there are 97 billionaires, in a country of 1.33 billion people.
 The rich elites are also controlling more wealth, their share increased from 1.8 percent in 2003 to 26 percent in 2008.
 Today, they are still richer and much more powerful.

-Experts suggest that if India could freeze its rising inequality, by 2019 around 90 million people could come out of extreme poverty.
+Experts suggest that if India could only freeze its rising inequality, by 2019 around 90 million more people could come out of extreme poverty.
 Reducing inequality by 10 points in Gini coefficient (equivalent of a 36 percent reduction) could further lift up another 83 million poor people.

 Given the huge population and poverty, India needs an "employment centric" economy – millions of micro, small and medium business units.
 Only they can employ the unskilled or low skilled people from the vast pool of the poor.

 Large high-tech industrial units don't generate too many jobs and whatever jobs they create is suitable for those who are already well off.
 According to the NSSO survey, the size of India's workforce is around 450 million.
 Of which only about 30 million work in the formal or organized sector.
 The government recognizes only about 70 million as unemployed or underemployed.
 Thus, there are 350 million unrecognized by the government as unemployed.
 Government surveys list them as "self employed" but they barely survive and live chronically in poverty.
 Who are these "self employed" people, more in numbers than the population of United States, and how do they survive?